nasan92/learnpowershell/README.md

 - create your first repo, clone it and open it in vscode https://docs.github.com/en/get-started/quickstart/hello-world#creating-a-repository
 - login to vscode with your github account
 - install powershell extension in vscode
+- optional: synchronize your vscode settings, extensions with your github account

 ### What version of PowerShell am I running?
 Check which Powershell version you are using:
-$PSVersionTable
-$PSVersionTable.PSVersion

 [00_PSVersion](00_GettingStared/../00_GettingStarted/00_PSVersion.ps1)

 ## Execution Policy